fran-scala/fran-scala.github.io/content/english/_index.md

 # Features
 features:
   - title: "Francesco Scala"
-    content: "Hi!
+    content: "<p>Hi!
 My name is Francesco Scala, on this page you can learn more about me.
 I'm a PhD student in <b>Quantum Machine Learning</b> at Università degli Studi di Pavia, Italy.
 I'm an outgoing and active person.
-I really enjoy playing sports, gardening and traveling.
+I really enjoy playing sports, gardening and traveling. </p>
-    <br><br>
     <div class='warning' style=' border: solid #0096FF 1px; border-radius: 8px; padding:0.7em;'>
     If you want to reach out feel free to contact me at: <br><i class='fa-solid fa-envelope'></i> <strong>francesco.scala01@ateneopv.it</strong>
     </div>